wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research/index.md

 ### Wireless Network Security

 I use a separate GUEST wifi network which doesn't have access to any other parts of the network, ditto a IOT wifi network to isolate the IOT devices from any mischief.
 I regularly pentest my own wireless network as a part of my security research.

+I have an <a href="https://www.amazon.co.uk/ALFA-AWUS036ACHM-802-11ac-Range-Adapter/dp/B08SJBV1N3">ALFA</a> AC600 long range wireless adaptor with a directional antenna that I've used to try and harvest PKID packets from my local area in order to capture their password hash and audit their wireless security.
+For this project, I used Kali Linux and the script <a href="https://github.com/ParrotSec/airgeddon">airgeddon</a> and its tools.

+I have used the password cracker hashmat locally with GPU acceleration on both Windows and Linux, although I currently use a distributed volunteer-based password cracking tool to audit passwords.

+My analysis is that currently, by far, the best way to hack a network using wireless is use DEAUTH attacks combined with an Evil Twin Wifi hotspot to capture credentials.
+Unfortunately this is very illegal so I have not really used this method in practice!

+High gain directional antennas with DEAUTH floods can also be used to take out wireless devices such as wireless smart home security cameras etc on a temporary basis.

 ### CCTV and Security Cameras